clamytoe/animpy/README.md

 I initially wrote [Parental Guide (pguide)](https://github.com/clamytoe/pguide.git) but IMDb isn't really the greatest place to find reviews for anime.
 That lead me to start from scratch, so I created this one that scrapes [MyAnimeList](https://myanimelist.net) instead.

 ## Requirements

-1. Requires Python 3.6
+1. Requires Python 3.6+
 2. Requires all the packages *you* need in order to install **animpy** into your preferred flavor of virtual environment (of the three mentioned in the steps below that is).

 ## How To Set It All Up

 Use a virtual environment.
-A *requirements.txt* and an *environment.yml* file are included already, along with the files *Pipfile* and *Pipfile.lock* if you'd like to use Pipenv.
+A *requirements.txt* and an *environment.yml* file are included already.
 Perform the steps in the *Initial Setup* to clone the repo and then choose whichever set of *Setup* instructions for the virtual environment you prefer to work with.

 ### Initial Setup: Cloning the Repo

 1. Create and then change into the directory you would like to install **animpy** into.
    - `mkdir <directory name>`
    - `cd <directory name>`